CSYangHsu/Perfecting-Your-Drawing/README.md

 ## implement
 ### introduce
-- to find best fitting circle: uses "numpy.linalg.lstsq" to solve the least square problem.
+- to find best fitting circle:
+uses "numpy.linalg.lstsq" to solve the least square problem.

-- to find best fitting ellipse: using least square algorithm ans the formula " c1 x^2 + c2 xy + c3 y^2 + c4 x + c5 y  =  1 ".
+- to find best fitting ellipse:
+using least square algorithm with the formula   " c1 x^2 + c2 xy + c3 y^2 + c4 x + c5 y  =  1 ".
 The formula can actually fit all kinds of curves from conic section.